-Following the resounding success of their 2020 Women’s Healing Beyond Trauma project (WHBT) they were keen to initiate another one offering facilitated group sessions of nurturing and healing activities to support women in our communites impacted by violence-related trauma.
+Following the resounding success of their 2020 Women’s Healing Beyond Trauma project (WHBT) they were keen to initiate another one, offering facilitated group sessions of nurturing and healing activities to support women in our communities impacted by violence-related trauma.

 Community service organisations recorded an increase in Domestic abuse and violent assaults during pandemic conditions, with families confined in their homes.
 According to Blue Knot Foundation (BKF), a national centre of excellence for complex trauma, self-care improves the capacity to value self.
 Learning to care for yourself means seeing yourself as a person who deserves to feel comfortable, safe and worthwhile.